austinjones/tab-rs/README.md

 If you get the message `tab: unsupported terminal app`, you fix it by removing the `osx` plugin from your `~/.zshrc`.
 See [#156](https://github.com/austinjones/tab-rs/issues/156).

+Invoking `tab` with no arguments within a session causes your shell history to be cleared by fuzzy finder output.
+When reconnecting to the session, it may require `<enter>` for the shell prompt to appear.
+See [#262](https://github.com/austinjones/tab-rs/issues/262).

 ## 2. Install autocompletions for your shell
 Tab works best when configured with shell autocompletions.